Hair Loss Treatment by a DoctorKitchener Waterloo Cosmetic Clinic and Medical Spa

 Suffering from hair loss?
 Looking to restore that head of hair?
 Brittle hairs and patches of loss?
 General scalp thinning?
 No matter what your hair concern is, we may be able to help.
 Dr. Rayhaan Dawood has pursued extensive training in the field of nonsurgical hair loss therapy, and hair restoration and is a knowledgeable practicing physician in treatments ranging from topical compounded serums to injection-based therapies.

-If you’ve already tried over the counter creams and lotions already. or are failing treatment through your primary care physician, and have had medical conditions ruled out, then nonsurgical hair loss restoration treatments and procedures may be for you.
-Even individuals thinking of ultimately pursuing a hair transplant then PRP (platelet-rich plasma) Hair Loss Therapy and serum-based treatments may be a good alternative for you.
+If you’ve already tried over the counter creams and lotions, or are failing treatment through your primary care physician, and have had medical conditions ruled out, then nonsurgical hair loss restoration treatments and procedures may the logical next step.
+Even individuals thinking of ultimately pursuing a hair transplant then Hair Loss Therapy Injections and serum-based treatments may be a good alternative for you.
 No knives, no scalpels.

 There are several forms of conventional hair loss treatment available to us.
 And there is no “best” treatment overall, as the best treatment for one patient may not be the best for another.

 While hair loss is an expected part of aging, there can be real medical diseases and conditions causing it.
 And to tell the difference you need a skilled physician to both diagnose and treat.
 All patients deserve a one on one consultation with a skilled expert Medical Doctor to firstly diagnose the exact type and form of hair loss they have and to start the correct form of treatment.
-This is the fundamental difference between Physician run clinics, and run of the mill “medical spas”; medical training, background expertise, and the ability to rule in/rule out co-existing medical disease.
+This is the fundamental difference between Physician run clinics, and run of the mill medical spas run by Non-MDs; medical training, background expertise, and the ability to rule in/rule out co-existing medical disease.

 Conventional Hair Loss treatments are grouped into nonsurgical treatments and surgical hair transplantation.
 At Kitchener Waterloo Cosmetic Clinic we focus on nonsurgical treatments.
 No Knives.
 No Scalpels.